 Overview

-Airport and Airlines are exchanging data to improve their operations: Airport operations request to receive the latest change of flight movement data and aircraft swop data real-timely from Airlines, Airlines are expecting to get the latest updated Gate assignments and ground operation status, such as Aircraft Towing, De-icing, Baggage Loading …
+Airports and airlines are exchanging data to improve their operations: Airport operations request to receive the latest change of flight movement data, pax and aircraft swap data in real-time from airlines.
+Airlines are expecting to get the latest updated gate assignments and ground operation statuses, such as aircraft towing, de-icing, baggage loading, etc.

 Context Diagram